Setting up a Qatar financial company in 2023

 - There is a risk that Qatar’s relations with Saudi Arabia, the UAE and Bahrain will once again sour, and that the country will once again be isolated by sanctions.
 Dubai, Bahrain and Riyadh lie in wait to pry financial services business away from Doha.

 - Qatar’s financial services sector is not as well regulated as Dubai or Bahrain.
 For FinTechs, in particular, this is a growth constraint.
 Few FinTechs would currently choose Qatar as a base from which to scale up.
 Furthermore, there is little in the way of angel investor community in Qatar.

-Healy Consultants Group PLC is happy to help multi-national Clients’ with Qatari business set up.
+Healy Consultants Group is happy to help multi-national Clients’ with Qatari business set up.
 Communicate with us on the contact details below.